upn3xt/chrono/journal/ISSUES.md

 using a global map and the function one.

 Now there's a problem on emitting the IR.
 I assume there's a problem on the assignment anda fix for it.

+## Assigning variables to variables(fixed)

+Now is possible to assign variables to variables.
+The only catch is that somehow it got more instructions that I thought💀.
+Anyway victory.